microsoft/winget-cli/doc/specs/#888 - Com Api.md

 The Windows Package Manager currently exposes a command line interface to search for packages, install them, view progress, and more.
 This API is designed to provide another way for callers to make use of that functionality.
-The API will be preferred by callers that want to recieve progress and completion events, and UWP packages that do not have permission to launch command line processes.
+The API will be preferred by callers that want to receive progress and completion events, and UWP packages that do not have permission to launch command line processes.
 The goal for this api is to provide the full set of install functionality possible using the Windows Package Manager command line.
 The command line is documented at